Project

 API

-The plugin exposes a JSON API to read and modify the configuration of list, enumeration and dependable custom fields.
+The plugin exposes a JSON API to read and modify the configuration of list, enumeration and depending custom fields.
 Each endpoint returns all attributes you normally configure in the Redmine GUI, such as name, description, required flag, visibility, trackers and projects as well as the dependency mapping.

 The following endpoints are available:

-Responses contain the custom field attributes listed above including parent_custom_field_id, the possible values and the mapping of allowed child values per parent option.
+Responses contain the custom field attributes listed above including parent\_custom\_field\_id, the possible values and the mapping of allowed child values per parent option.
 Parameters use the same types as in Redmine:

-• booleans for flags like is_required, is_filter, searchable, multiple, is_for_all and visible (set visible to false and provide role_ids to restrict visibility to specific roles)
+• booleans for flags like is\_required, is\_filter, searchable, multiple, is\_for\_all and visible (set visible to false and provide role\_ids to restrict visibility to specific roles)

-• arrays of integers for tracker_ids, project_ids and role_ids
+• arrays of integers for tracker\_ids, project\_ids and role\_ids

-• arrays of strings for possible_values
+• arrays of strings for possible\_values

-• hashes for value_dependencies
+• hashes for value\_dependencies and default\_value\_dependencies

 • enumeration definitions in the enumerations array when using enumeration fields